Text elements

 HTML code: Here you can enter the HTML code.

-Individual template: Here you can overwrite the standard ce_html template.
+Content element template: Here you can overwrite the content element ce_html template.

 The content element has no enclosing HTML markup.